radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/environment-overview.md

 ## Refresh Environment Details

-A refresh button is located next to **Monitor Environment**.
-Select **Refresh** to display the most up to date details for the environment.
+To display the most up-to-date details for the environment, click **Refresh**.

 ![image description](images/refresh-env.png)